 In light of this dependence on chemical processes, you could hardly call HFCS a natural product.
 But on July 3, 2008, that’s exactly what the US Food and Drug Administration gave the food industry permission to do.
 In response to continued petitioning by the Corn Refiners Association, the FDA allowed products containing HFCS to be labelled “natural” so long as glutaraldehyde did not come into contact with the syrup.

 ǂThis article originally stated that Penélope Cruz married Tom Cruise.
 For those who give a shit, it has come to the attention of yours truly that Penélope stopped short of becoming Mrs Cruz-Cruise after reportedly concluding she wanted no part of his Scientology gig.
 She dumped Cruise and instead teamed up with Javier Bardem, the bloke she co-starred with in the 1992 film Jamón Jamón, the critically acclaimed movie about sex and ham.
 Well, that's all I remember of it.
 Bardem is an atheist and a big AC/DC fan, which automatically makes him a far more attractive prospect than some couch-jumping Scientologist.
 Cruz evidently agreed, as she went onto marry Señor Bardem; they now have two children.
+Any other beautiful Spanish girls seeking to marry an atheist and AC/DC fan should forward their resumes to my email address.

 1. Lustig RH, et al. The toxic truth about sugar.
 Nature, Feb, 2012; 482: 27-29.